expenture/Expense/README.md

 > The `grant_type` parameter is fixed to value `password` to use this grant flow.

-After 20+ unsuccessful credentials attempts, the user's account will be locked and cannot be logged in within a maximum time of 3 hours.
+After 20+ unsuccessful attempts, the user's account will be locked and cannot be logged in within a maximum time of 3 hours.

-###### Using an Facebook Access Token
+###### Using An Facebook Access Token

-To achieve "loggin in with Facebook", a vaild Facebook access token is also available to use as credential.
+To let users login with Facebook, a vaild Facebook access token is also available to use as credential.
 Just use the fixed value `facebook:access_token` as the `username`, and pass in the Facebook access token as password:

 ```http
 POST /oauth/token?